 Resorts can offer various dining options, a kids club or kids programming, waterslides, pools and grounds where smaller vacationers can run around, and activities for adults.
 The goal is to give you everything you need, while taking away all logistical hurdles.

 Staying a resort doesn’t mean you can’t leave the property—but you may not want to.
-If what you need is relaxation, minimal planning, and entertainment, a resort may be the one for you.
+If what you need is a getaway with your little one that allows for relaxation, minimal planning, and entertainment, a resort may be the one for you.

 It doesn’t have to be that way!